defaultroute0/VCF-Operations-For-Networks/README.md

-    // shows flows, allowed flows, denied flows, metrics: hit / session / flow packet counts, alerts nsx-t firewall rule where   Security Group like  'ryan-hack-servers' order by  Hit Count firewall rules where source ip = 192.168.100.34 or destination ip = 192.168.100.34 firewall rules where source ip = 123.123.123.123 and   Port = 3306 firewall rules where source ip = 123.123.123.123 and   Port = 3306 and  Source != ANY and  Destination != ANY firewall rules where source ip = 123.123.123.123 and   Configured Service =  'MySQL_3306'
+    // shows flows, allowed flows, denied flows, metrics: hit / session / flow packet counts, alerts nsx-t firewall rule where   Security Group like  'ryan-hack-servers' order by  Hit Count firewall rules where source ip = 192.168.100.34 or destination ip = 192.168.100.34 firewall rules where  Port = 3306 and  Source != ANY and  Destination != ANY firewall rules where source ip = 123.123.123.123 and   Port = 3306 firewall rules where source ip = 123.123.123.123 and   Port = 3306 and  Source != ANY and  Destination != ANY firewall rules where source ip = 123.123.123.123 and   Configured Service =  'MySQL_3306'